← Back to 史記

 使

 Five years later, King Zhao used Ying Hou's plan, released rebel spies to sell Zhao, and Zhao because of this sent Ma Fu Zi to replace Lian Po as general.
 Qin greatly broke Zhao at Changping, then surrounded Handan.
-Thereafter he had a rift with Lord Wu'an Bai Qi, spoke against him and had him killed.
-Entrusted Zheng Anping, made him attack Zhao.
-Zheng Anping was surrounded by Zhao, became urgent, and with twenty thousand troops surrendered to Zhao.
+Thereafter, he had a rift with Lord Wu'an Bai Qi, spoke against him, and had him killed.
+He entrusted Zheng Anping with command and sent him to attack Zhao.
+Zheng Anping was surrounded by Zhao and, in desperate straits, surrendered to Zhao with twenty thousand troops.
 Lord Ying sat on straw and begged for punishment.
-Qin's law: entrust a person yet the entrusted one is not good, each punish him with his crime.
-Thus Lord Ying's crime should confiscate the three clans.
+Under Qin law, when someone recommends a man and the man recommended proves bad, the recommender is punished for the same offense.
+Thus, Lord Ying's crime should confiscate the three clans.
 King Zhao of Qin feared harming Lord Ying's intentions, so he issued an order throughout the state: 'Anyone who dares to speak of Zheng Anping's affairs will be punished with the same crime.'
-Yet he increased the grants to Chancellor Lord Ying of food and daily provisions, becoming even more generous to comply with and adapt to his intentions.
+He also increased the food and goods granted to Chancellor Lord Ying, making the gifts more generous each day to suit his wishes.
 Two years later, Wang Ji as Hedong guard communicated with the various lords, sat under the law and was executed.
 Yet Lord Ying increasingly was displeased.

 27

-King Zhao faced the court and sighed, Lord Ying advanced and said: 'I have heard 'lord worries, minister is shamed; lord is shamed, minister dies'.'
+King Zhao faced the court and sighed; Lord Ying advanced and said: 'I have heard that when the lord worries, the minister is shamed; when the lord is shamed, the minister dies.
 Now Your Majesty worries in the middle of court, I dare request my crime.'
 King Zhao said: 'I have heard that Chu's iron swords are sharp yet their actors are clumsy.
 When iron swords are sharp then scholars are brave, when actors are clumsy then thoughts are far.
 With far-reaching thoughts to govern brave scholars, I fear Chu plans against Qin.
 Things not prepared in advance cannot respond to emergencies, now Lord Wu'an has already died, and Zheng Anping and others have rebelled, within there are no good generals and without there are many enemy states, this is why I worry.'
 Wished to stimulate and encourage Lord Ying.
 Lord Ying feared, did not know what to do.
 Cai Ze heard this and went to enter Qin.

 28